awsdocs/aws-batch-user-guide/doc_source/batch-cwe-target.md

-# AWS Batch Jobs as EventBridge Targets<a name="batch-cwe-target"></a>
+# AWS Batch jobs as EventBridge targets<a name="batch-cwe-target"></a>

 Amazon EventBridge delivers a near real\-time stream of system events that describe changes in Amazon Web Services resources\.
-AWS Batch jobs are available as EventBridge targets\.
+Typically, AWS Batch on Amazon Elastic Container Service, Amazon Elastic Kubernetes Service, and AWS Fargate jobs are available as EventBridge targets\.
 Using simple rules, you can match events and submit AWS Batch jobs in response to them\.
 For more information, see [What is EventBridge?](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-what-is.html) in the *Amazon EventBridge User Guide*\.

 You can also use EventBridge to schedule automated actions that are invoked at certain times using cron or rate expressions\.
 For more information, see [Creating an Amazon EventBridge rule that runs on a schedule](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-create-rule-schedule.html) in the *Amazon EventBridge User Guide*\.